 - How to set up a password on Verve Exams

 - How to use a webcam with Verve Exams

-If you have a question that’s not answered here, please get in touch with us by calling on 03333 583 344 or emailing at firstname.lastname@example.org.
+If you have a question which is not answered here, please get in touch with us by calling on 03333 583 344 or sending an email to email@example.com